apollographql/apollo-client/docs/source/advanced/testing.md

 });
 ```

 To test the component in isolation we need to mock out all the calls to the backend.
 This will make our tests predictable.
-React-apollo provides the `<MockedProvider />` component in order to do just that! `<MockedProvider />` allows you to specify the exact results that should be returned for a certain query using the `mocks` prop.
+React Apollo provides the `<MockedProvider />` component in order to do just that! `<MockedProvider />` allows you to specify the exact results that should be returned for a certain query using the `mocks` prop.

 Let's see how we can write the example using this component: